xwu/xwu-swift-numerics/numeric-protocols.md

 Sometimes, a protocol has a nongeneric requirement such as `init(_: Int)` and a generic requirement such as `init<T: Numeric>(_: T)`, and a default implementation of the generic initializer calls the nongeneric initializer.
-However, to the compiler, that default implementation satisfies _both_ the nongeneric and the generic requirements because `Int` conforms to `Numeric`.
+To the compiler, that default implementation satisfies _both_ the nongeneric and the generic requirements because `Int` conforms to `Numeric`.
 Therefore, no "fix-it" will be shown to alert you that there is a missing implementation of the nongeneric requirement, and the default implementation of